kslhuy/QCar2_Cran/UpdateLog_ShengyaMENG.md

 ## ToDo List
 - [ ] Test if the observer gain can be used correctly in the observer class;
+- [ ] Make a logs for observer , local and fleet

+## HUY UPDATE

+Refactor state estimators and V2V manager for improved configuration handling and logging
+- ( GOOD ) Use fleet state received to Fleet Estimator (Check Consensus)
+- Updated EKFStateEstimator and LuenbergerStateEstimator to accept a configuration dictionary for parameters. "config_fleet_estimators.yaml" "config_local_estimators.yaml"

+So i think no need to do " python vehicle_main.py --car-id 0 --config configs/car0.yaml" Just change the type in "config_fleet_estimators.yaml" , so all the vehicle have the same fleet estimator type

+- Removed unused GPS parameter from EKFStateEstimator.
+- Introduced ConsensusFleetEstimator for distributed fleet state estimation.
+- Enhanced V2VManager by normalizing state data and improving message handling.
+- Commented out legacy queue handling in V2VManager to streamline data processing.

 ## Observer config flow (summary)